LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 #### Path Tools

 Each Supernal Realm has its reflections in the Fallen World, and a mage knows the Tools of magic that align closely to her Path.\
-While mages with a background in Sleeper occultism recognize that the Path tools show up in several traditions, their direct elemental or Tarot symbolism is [[Lie|the Lie]]’s corruption of the Supernal Realms’ truth.
+While mages with a background in [[Sleepers|Sleeper]] occultism recognize that the Path tools show up in several traditions, their direct elemental or Tarot symbolism is [[Lie|the Lie]]’s corruption of the Supernal Realms’ truth.

 Each Path has five Tools, each of which has a specific magical function:
 - **Coins** or other symbols of material wealth, which represent construction, repair, and inanimate or intangible things that last beyond mere human lifespans.
 It is the Tool closest to the Fallen World, and so is often used to manipulate it directly, for money or other resources.